Physical Therapist

 What's the difference between a physical therapist and an occupational therapist?
 Are they totally different, or is there overlap?

-Asked by jerry silber over 11 years ago
+Asked by jerry silber about 12 years ago

 There is definitely overlap between the two professions.
 OTs help people of all ages to improve their ability to perform tasks in their daily living and working environments.
 This sounds very familiar to PTs, but OTs can focus on things like showing a patient how to dress, groom, shower, etc. They do this by also working on mobility, strength, and functional capabilities.
 So there are many similarities, but each profession has a different focus.
 OTs are trained to modify the physical environment as well as training the person to use assistive equipment to increase independence.
 PTs are trained to identify and maximize quality of life and movement potential within the realms of promotion, prevention, diagnosis, treatment, intervention, and rehabilitation.
 Both professions are booming in this healthcare industry.